KeithWilliamsGMIT/Graph-Theory-Project/README.md

 Converting this list to a CSV file isn't as straight forward as there is no link between the department and course.
 I selected each department on the [GMIT timetable website](http://timetable.gmit.ie/) and viewed each page source individually.
 I then copied them to seperated files called `dept-n.txt` and used the Brackets editor to remove the option tags and `&amp;` codes from the files.
 Then, using a python script I was able to combine these files into a single `courses.csv` file, getting the department name from the `departments.csv` file created earlier.
 This file can then be loaded into Neo4J.
 To run this script go to the `data/courses` using a terminal and type python `course-parser.py`.

 ##### Other data
-Unforetunately, all other data was too difficult to automatically obtain.
+Unfortunately, all other data was too difficult to automatically obtain.
 Instead I manually created a small dataset for the lecturers, modules and classes relating to the BSc in Computing in Software Development L7 module only to demonstrate the systems functionality.

 #### Adding the data to the database
 Once the data is obtained we can start storing it in the database.
 This section will involve importing the CSV files created earlier into the Neo4J database.
 In order to do this you must copy these files into to a folder found at `/usr/share/neo4j/import` if you are running on Linux.

 The first node that needs to be created is the college node.
+The query will create a single college node with a property name with the value 'GMIT'.

 ```
 CREATE (c:College {name: "GMIT"});
 ```

 Next create the room and campus nodes from the `rooms.csv` file created earlier, as shown below.
+This query first loads the `rooms.csv` from the `import` folder.
+This query is read line by line, using the alias `line` to reference the line of data.
+To retrieve data from the CSV file use the alias line followed and the column header, separated by a period.
+For each line we use the `MERGE` keyword to create a room node with the name and capacity specified in the current line of the CSV file if it does not already exist.
+We do the sames for the campus nodes and the relationship between the campus and the room.

 ```
 LOAD CSV WITH HEADERS FROM "file:///rooms.csv" AS line